zeruhur/so1um-enhanced/so1um-redux-1.0.md

 # so1um redux
+CC-BY-4.0 2021 by Roberto Bisceglie - [zeruhur.space](https://zeruhur.space)
+based on so1um 0.6 by Matt Jackson - [msjx.org](https://msjx.org)

 ## Create your hero.

 Roll 3d6 once each for **Body** (*physical prowess & health*), **Mind** (*mental capacity & intelligence*), **Spirit** (*spunk & willpower*).
 Even number are equal to one, sum them up.
 If you score zero, the stat equals 1.
 For Hit Points roll 2d6, count the evens and add this to Body score.
 Heroes begin with one cliché, roll 2d6 and gain another one cliché for each even number rolled.

+# Flesh out a background.
 If you wish, determine a past, looks, quirks, etc.

+* Archetype
+    1. The Paragon
+    2. The Cynic
+    3. The Fool
+    4. The Idealist
+    5. Lovable Rogue
+    6. Rebellious Spirit
+* Personality
+    1.
+    2.
+    3.
+    4.
+    5.
+    6.
+* Asset
+    1.
+    2.
+    3.
+    4.
+    5.
+    6.
+* Flaw
+    1.
+    2.
+    3.
+    4.
+    5.
+    6.
+* Background
+    1.
+    2.
+    3.
+    4.
+    5.
+    6.

 ## Determine goals & the first scene.

 Figure out why your character is there and where they are in their story.
-This is a short description of where our hero is and what's happening.
 Imagine a starting point for your adventure.
-Are you *stealing space station plans?
-Are you plundering a tomb?*
+If none comes to mind, roll on each of the following questions to generate a random adventure seed.

+* Who?
+The proposer
+    1. authority
+    2. organization
+    3. ally (friend, relative)
+    4. mentor
+    5. help-seeker
+    6. blackmailer
+* What?
+The mission
+    1. rescue
+    2. protection
+    3. exploit
+    4. explore
+    5. escape
+    6. pursuit
+* Why?
+The incentive
+    1. help
+    2. fortune
+    3. coercition
+    4. impulse
+    5. ambition
+    6. revenge
+* Where?
+The target
+    1. person
+    2. group
+    3. treasure
+    4. location
+    5. mcguffin
+    6. confession
+* How?
+The seed
+    1. casual encounter
+    2. old acquaintance
+    3. rumors
+    4. capture
+    5. mishap
+    6. object (map, journal, letter)
+* Obstacle?
+The complication
+    1. opposition
+    2. deception
+    3. environment
+    4. disguise
+    5. time
+    6. space

 ## Begin asking questions.